xiix0/scam/README.md

-Q:	How many surrealists does it take to change a light bulb?
+Q:	How many lawyers does it take to change a light bulb?
-A:	Two, one to hold the giraffe, and the other to fill the bathtub
-	with brightly colored machine tools.

-	[Surrealist jokes just aren't my cup of fur.
-Ed.]
+A:	You won't find a lawyer who can change a light bulb.
+Now, if
+	you're looking for a lawyer to screw a light bulb...